oVirt/ovirt-site/source/blog/2016-07-26-ovirt-engine-4_0-setup-in-fedora24.html.md

 This blog post relates to oVirt Engine release 4.0 installation on Fedora 24 and probably is relevant for earlier oVirt releases.
-Having Fedora 24 (Twenty Four) installed on my new laptop (while it was still in beta phase, but this is still relevant for GA), I ran an oVirt installation and encountered the following error message :
+Having Fedora 24 (Twenty Four) installed on my new laptop (while it was still in beta phase, but this is still relevant for GA), I ran an oVirt installation and encountered the following error message:

 ```
 ovirt-engine[5566] ERROR run:532 Error: Unable to change process owner ([Errno 1] Operation not permitted)